 I have come to the realization that there are some big gaps in the knowledge people need to make a decent Martini, or any cocktail for that matter.
 Art of Drink has always been about the dissemination of information for the betterment of cocktails so, with this post, we are going back to basics.
-Even though a lot of us are good at discussing the minutia that makes cocktail really interesting, we sometimes need to come down from our glass towers and share the basics of good drinks because drinks are suppose to be enjoyable and everyone has different tastes.
+Even though a lot of us are good at discussing the minutia that makes cocktail really interesting, we sometimes need to come down from our glass towers and share the basics of good drinks because drinks are supposed to be enjoyable and everyone has different tastes.

 The most surprising aspect of a classic cocktail tasting is how many people have never tried a proper Martini—a proper Martini being gin and a recognizable quantity of vermouth.
 Let’s not talk about vodka or vividly coloured fruit juices in this article.

 A basic modern Martini recipe would be as follows: